George MacFarlane

 George MacFarlane (November 17, 1878 – February 22, 1932) was a Canadian-born American actor of both the stage and screen.
 He began his stage career in Montreal, before moving to New York City.
 His short film career spanned both the silent and sound film eras.
 In addition to his acting, he was also a well-known recording artist, who was very popular during World War I, including at least one song which reached number one on the charts in 1915.
-His career was cut short when he died in an accident in 1932.
+His career was cut short when he died in a car crash in 1932.

 Early life and career

 MacFarlane was born in Kingston, Ontario on November 17, 1878.
 He had six older siblings, and was the son of Alice Gentle (not to be confused with Alice Gentle, opera singer), who was also a musical theatrical performer.
 The turn of the century would see him appearing in musicals in Montreal, eventually leading to him being cast in 1902 in the role of Captain Corcoran in the Gilbert and Sullivan light opera HMS Pinafore.
 By 1903 he was in New York City, where he had a starring role in the musical comedy The Fisher Maiden at the Victoria Theater.